InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

 In this role, Russ is leading a transformational change in the company towards broad and pervasive InnerSource as the normal way that work gets done.
 Previously, Russ founded and led the Developer Collaboration effort at Nike.
 Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.
 {{< /board-member >}}

+{{< board-member name="Dmitrii Sugrobov" image="/images/about/Dmitrii_Sugrobov.jpg" >}}
+Dmitry is an experienced engineering manager in the retail industry, known for his proficiency in leveraging technology to drive innovation and efficiency.
+Dmitry strongly advocates for InnerSource as the industrial standard of software development, and has led the number of teams in using this approach to continuously improve their practices.
+{{< /board-member >}}

 {{< board-member name="Johannes Tigges" image="/images/about/Johannes_Tigges.png" >}}